GeyserCustomModelData/HowTo/README.md

-# How to setup Geyser Custom Items?
+# How do I setup Geyser custom items?
 First, before you do anything, you need to choose how you are going to register your item.
-Is it using custom model data (CMD) or using damage predicates?
 Do you want to use a json file or the Geyser API?
 Please choose your section accordingly, then move on to the resource pack creation part.

 ## JSON files
 1. You need to run a version of Geyser that supports custom items.
-Then, normally, you should have a folder called `custom_mappings` that is created.
-That would be with the Geyser .jar file for standalone and inside you Geyser data folder for an extension.
+Then, normally, after running, you should have a folder called `custom_mappings` that is created.
+That would be with the folder of Geyser.jar for standalone and inside your Geyser data folder for an extension.
 2. Create a `.json` file, it can be any name you like and as many files as you like.
 You don't need to make one file per item.
 Here is the structure of the file:
 ```json
 {